Royalty9628/alx-system_engineering-devops/0x00-shell_basics/README.md

 File : 2-bring_me_home - script that changes the working directory to the user’s home directory.
 File : 3-listfiles - script that Display current directory contents in a long format.
 File : 4-listmorefiles script that Display current directory contents, including hidden files.
-File : 5-listfilesdigitonly - script that Display current directory contents.
+File : 5-listfilesdigitonly - script that Display current directory contentsi.
+File : 6-firstdirectory - script that Create a script that creates a directory named my_first_directory in the /tmp/ directory.